AvaAvarai/AvaAvarai/README.md

 - 👋 Salutations friend, my name is Alice Williams (@AvaAvarai).
-- 👀 My professional interests are in cybersecurity, operating systems, programming language design, computer architechture, and graphics programming.
+- 👀 My interests are in operating systems, programming language design, and graphics programming.
 - 🌱 I study computer science and applied mathematics in a double major at Central Washington University.
 - 💞️ I am always open to collaboratation on any open-source software solutions related to my personal interests.
 - :computer: I have worked as a server administrator, a web-developer, and a full-stack engineer.
 - :microscope: Currently I am a student again and a student researcher in the CWU Visual Knowledge Discovery and Imaging Lab.
-- :writing_hand: I am actively helping to conduct additional undergraduate academic research in cybersecurity education cloud infrastructure.
+- :writing_hand: I am also helping to conduct undergraduate academic research in cybersecurity education cloud infrastructure.